This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How Cerebral Palsy Is Diagnosed

 There is no single test that diagnoses cerebral palsy.
-Your doctor will need to look at a number of factors to make the diagnosis.
-When a diagnosis is made depends on the severity of the condition and the symptoms your child exhibits.
-In some babies it is obvious early on that there is some disability, while for other children the symptoms may not be clear for a year or two.
-Missing developmental milestones is usually when parents see that something is not right and seek a diagnosis.
+Your doctor will need to look at several factors to make the diagnosis.
+It depends on the severity of the condition and the symptoms your child exhibits.
+In some babies, it is apparent early on that there is some disability, while for other children, the signs may not be evident for a year or two.

 Who is on the Life Care Plan Diagnosis Team?

 Getting that first diagnosis is important, but the next thing you will need is a more documented and detailed diagnosis to be a part of your child’s life care plan.
-The diagnosis may include pediatricians, developmental specialists, neurologists, radiologists, neuroradiologists, orthopedic surgeons, pediatric geneticists, neonatologists, otologists, and other specialists that contribute to the final diagnosis.
+The diagnosis may include expert opinions from many people, including

 Components of the Life Care Plan Diagnosis

-The diagnostic documentation that makes up part of the life care plan for a child with cerebral palsy includes several important components.
-The first is simply all the documentation that shows the child has cerebral palsy.
-Any medical records involved in making this diagnosis, as well as documentation from all the specialists involved are important for the life care plan.
+The diagnostic documentation that makes up part of the life care plan for a child with cerebral palsy includes several vital components.
+The first is all the documentation that shows the child has cerebral palsy.
+Any medical records involved in making this diagnosis, as well as documentation from all the specialists involved, are essential for the life care plan.

 The diagnosis should also include documentation of the type and form of the condition.
 This includes whether it is mild, moderate, or severe, the classification of gross motor function, the location of the physical disability, such as on one side of the body or the other, and the extent of any paralysis, whether there is some paralysis or just muscle weakness.

-The cause of the cerebral palsy must also be documented and this is most important for the legal aspects of the case.
-While the doctors and specialists are making the diagnosis, they should also be determining the cause.
+The cause of the cerebral palsy must also be documented, and this is most important for the legal aspects of the case.
+While the doctors and specialists are making the diagnosis, they should even be determining the cause.
 The documentation should show that there is brain damage, through radiological evidence typically, what caused that brain damage, and when it occurred.

 Because cerebral palsy does not have a single, definitive diagnostic test, traditionally, diagnoses have been the culmination of months, or even years, of observations.
 The problem with this is that it delays treatment, but it also delays litigation, sometimes to the point of going past the statute of limitations for medical malpractice.